 The HF Stats Initiative will include:

-An annual report.
+Released October 2023: Annual report.
 Each year, HFSA will publish an annual HF Stats report in the Journal of Cardiac Failure.
 The report will be focused on a different topic and key statistic each year.
-The initial publication will be released in September 2023 and is focused on epidemiology and outcomes.
+The initial publication was released in September 2023 and is focused on epidemiology and outcomes.

 Coming in late 2023: HF Stats online database and microsite.
 The HF Stats microsite will provide a platform to easily access the reports, resources, and data curated by the report authors.
 The searchable database will house data and statistics essential for understanding, managing and preventing heart failure.
 Use this database to download site key facts and figures in your publications, research, and presentations.